Tarbosaurus: Classification

-Tarbosaurus is classified as a theropod in the subfamily Tyrannosaurinae within the family Tyrannosauridae.
+Tarbosaurus is classified as a theropod in the subfamily Tyrannosaurinae of the family Tyrannosauridae.
 Other members include Tyrannosaurus and the earlier Daspletosaurus, both from North America, and possibly the Mongolian genus Alioramus.
-Animals in this subfamily are more closely related to Tyrannosaurus than to Albertosaurus and are known for their robust build with proportionally larger skulls and longer femurs than in the other subfamily, the Albertosaurinae.
+Animals in this subfamily are more closely related to Tyrannosaurus than to Albertosaurus and are known for their robust build with proportionally larger skulls and longer femurs than in the other subfamily, Albertosaurinae.

 Tarbosaurus bataar was originally described as a species of Tyrannosaurus, an arrangement that has been supported by some more recent studies.
 Others prefer to keep the genera separate, while still recognizing them as sister taxa.
-A 2003 cladistic analysis based on skull features instead identified Alioramus as the closest known relative of Tarbosaurus, as the two genera share skull characteristics that are related to stress distribution and that are not found in other tyrannosaurines.
-If proven, this relationship would argue against Tarbosaurus becoming a synonym for Tyrannosaurus and would suggest that separate tyrannosaurine lineages evolved in Asia and North America.
+A 2003 cladistic analysis based on skull features instead identified Alioramus as the closest known relative of Tarbosaurus, as the two genera share skull characteristics that are related to stress distribution and are not found in other tyrannosaurines.
+If proven, this relationship would argue against Tarbosaurus being a synonym of Tyrannosaurus and would suggest that separate tyrannosaurine lineages evolved in Asia and North America.
 The two known specimens of Alioramus, which show juvenile characteristics, are not likely juvenile individuals of Tarbosaurus because of their much higher tooth count (76 to 78 teeth) and their unique row of bony bumps along the top of their snouts.

-The discovery of Lythronax argestes, a much earlier tyrannosaurine further reveals the close relationship between Tyrannosaurus and Tarbosaurus, and it was discovered that Lythronax is a sister taxon to a clade consisting of Campanian genus Zhuchengtyrannus, and Maastrichtian genera Tyrannosaurus and Tarbosaurus.
+The discovery of Lythronax argestes, a much earlier tyrannosaurine, further reveals the close relationship between Tyrannosaurus and Tarbosaurus.
+It was also discovered that Lythronax is a sister taxon to a clade consisting of Campanian genus Zhuchengtyrannus, and the Maastrichtian genera Tyrannosaurus and Tarbosaurus.
 Further studies of Lythronax also suggest that the Asian tyrannosauroids were part of one evolutionary radiation.

 Below is the cladogram of Tyrannosaurinae based on the phylogenetic analysis conducted by Voris and team in 2020.

 Paleobiology

 Ontogeny

-Most specimens of Tarbosaurus represent adult or subadult individuals; juveniles remain very rare.
-Nevertheless, the 2006 discovery of a juvenile individual (MPC-D 107/7) including a complete, 290 mm long skull was reported and described in 2011 and provides information on the life history of this dinosaur.
-This individual probably was aged 2 to 3 years at the time of death.
-Compared with adult skulls, the juvenile skull was weakly constructed and the teeth were thin, indicating different food preferences in juveniles and adults that reduced competition between different age groups.
+Most specimens of Tarbosaurus represent adult or subadult individuals, while juveniles remain very rare.
+Nevertheless, the 2006 discovery of a juvenile individual (MPC-D 107/7) with a complete, 290 mm long skull was reported and described in 2011, providing information on the life history of this dinosaur.
+This individual was probably 2 to 3 years old at the time of death.
+Compared to adult skulls, the juvenile skull was weakly constructed and the teeth were thin, indicating different food preferences in juveniles and adults that reduced competition between different age groups.
 Examination of the sclerotic rings in this juvenile Tarbosaurus suggests they may also have been crepuscular or nocturnal hunters.
-Whether the adult Tarbosaurus were also nocturnal is currently unknown due to lack of fossil evidence.
+Whether or not the adult Tarbosaurus were also nocturnal is currently unknown due to the lack of fossil evidence to suggest so.
+Ontogenetic changes identified in the frontal bones suggests that the allometric growth of Tarbosaurus was similar to that of North American tyrannosaurids.